shwetay10/VoiceOver/README.md

 # VoiceOver

-VoiceOver is a text to speech web app built on mdbootstrap and VanillaJS which uses Google's WebSpeech API for text to speech conversion in 24 different voices.
+Voice-Over is a text to voice web app built on mdbootstrap and VanillaJS which uses Google's WebSpeech API for text to speech conversion in 24 different voices.

 ### Features
 - Volume level control